kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 *   **Cold-Start Re-Queueing:** As part of initialization, the scheduler adds deferred pods to the scheduling queue in the `AddPod` event handler.
 *   **Re-evaluation:** Once in the queue, these pods undergo the standard evaluation flow (Node Fit -> Preemption).

-*See risk considerations for shifting victims [here](#shifting-preemption-victims-during-scheduler-restart) and alternative considerations for double preemption mitigation [here](#tracking-preemption-nominations-to-avoid-double-preemption).*

 #### Conflicting Sources of Truth for the Pod